searchkit/searchkit/docs/core/Translate.md

 <SearchBox translations={{"searchbox.placeholder":"search movies"}} autofocus={true} searchOnChange={true} queryFields={["actors^1","type^2","languages","title^5", "genres^2"]}/>
 ```

-## List of all translation overrides with their defaults
+## List of some of the translation overrides with their defaults

 ### ResetFilters
 - `reset.clear_all` - Clear All Filters